-In order to become a cadet the first stage is to send in an application.
+To become a cadet, the first stage is to complete an initial application online.

-If your application is successful then you will be invited to a cadet selection day at the beginning of the cadet season.
+From here you will be invited to submit a more detailed submission in January of the new cadet year.
+If your application is successful, then you will be invited to a cadet selection day at the beginning of the cadet season.
+This usually during March.

-If after this day you decide that you would like to be a LGC Cadet then you will be offered 3 months temporary membership where you will be in competition with the other new cadets to stay on the scheme for the remainder of the year.
+If after this day you decide that you would like to be an LGC Cadet, then you will be offered 3 months temporary membership where you will be in competition with the other new cadets to stay on the scheme for the remainder of the year.

 The LGC Cadet Scheme is very popular and it is unfortunate that we are unable to offer full cadet membership to everyone who applies.

 The initial application to join the LGC Cadet Scheme is very straight forward and involves a short application form.

 It really doesn't matter if you have flown before or not, what we are looking for is enthusiastic young people to become glider pilots.